judahrand/pgjdbc/docs/documentation/head/ssl-client.md

 which will trust all server certificates.

-The location of the client certificate, client key and root certificate can be overridden with the `sslcert`, `sslkey`, `sslrootcert` settings respectively.
+The location of the client certificate, client key and root certificate can be overridden with the `sslcert`, `sslkey`, and `sslrootcert` settings respectively.
 These default to /defaultdir/postgresql.crt, /defaultdir/postgresql.pk8, and /defaultdir/root.crt respectively where defaultdir is
 ${user.home}/.postgresql/ in *nix systems and %appdata%/postgresql/ on windows